Nikon Z50II: Flash

 For flash photography, the Z50II has both a pop-up flash and a hot shoe.
-Flash compensation is available between -3 to +1 EV (in adjustable step sizes).
+Flash compensation is available from -3 to +1 EV (in adjustable step sizes).

+To use the pop-up flash, the Flash Release switch is slid, which pops up the internal flash.
 The pop-up flash has a guide number of approximately 7/22.

 The hot shoe is suitable for attaching a flash unit (supports Nikon CLS (i-TTL)) and other compatible accessories.
 It does not have built-in wireless control (Commander-mode).
 External Nikon Speedlight flashes that can be set in the Flash Control menu item are: SB-300, SB-400, SB-500, and SB-5000.

+Third-party flashes can be used on Z-mount cameras, including the Z50II, as long as they have the same basic hotshoe design; standards define the two pins required to trigger the flash.
+However, they won't be integrated into the Z50II's menus, and need to have the power adjusted manually and have the user be mindful of the maximum sync speed limits of the camera.

 Battery and charging

 The Z50II can be powered by both a custom battery and directly via a USB-C cable.

 The Z50II uses the Nikon EN-EL25a battery.
 The battery is rechargeable in-camera via USB-C PD (USB Power Delivery), requiring 27 watts (9 volts at 3 amps), along with being rechargeable outside the camera using the external Nikon MH-32 charger.
+The Z50II’s CIPA rating with that battery is 230 shots using the electronic viewfinder and 250 with the monitor.

 The EN-EL25 battery, used in the Z50, Z30, and Zfc, will also work in the Z50II, although with a slightly lower battery life.
-The Z50II’s CIPA rating is 230 shots using the electronic viewfinder and 250 with the monitor.